BangKarlsen/indre-rn/README.md

 Must use non-ø version of domain.
 That creates a CNAME record, which points xn--indrern-u1a.dk -> indre-rn.pages.dev

-Note the DNS A record still points to one.com papskilt page.
-Not sure if that should be fixed? (when I get a VPS for sphae.re we can point it that instead)
+Using guide https://developers.cloudflare.com/pages/how-to/www-redirect/ but not working completely, still points to one.com but might be TTL thing.